 Some Stations provide live cooking stations for foods that must be cooked to order.
 Omelets, Crepes, Steaks, and stir-fry can all be whipped up to your exacting specification.

 Our Favourite option, most buffets now offer the option of bottomless drinks.
 Here you pay one price, normally around the price of 2 normal drinks and then just keep getting refills of your preferred beverage.

 This works great for a boozy brunch or indulgent dinner and can save some serious cash if you are one for hitting the drinks hard.
 The better ones offer champagne, and select

 Just about every bottomless drinks option, we have encountered limits you to 2 hours.
 This is to stop the people who paid once at a small meal and just sat there getting wasted.
 I think these are called alcoholics.
 For us much over an hour in a buffet and we are ready to pop.

 Walk Around First – There is SO much on offer you can’t possibly try everything.
 Take it all in a work out what you really want most.

 Start Small – It can be hard to judge how much you would actually like to eat and it can be tempting to pile the plates high.
 But this mixes flavors and makes eating less appetizing.
-We try and eat as we would on a restraunt.
-So grab a few appitisers, pause, maybe soup or a fish course, Pause, then some more main meal type items, pause, seconds, pause, desert.
+We try and eat as we would in a restaurant.
+So grab a few appetizers, pause, maybe soup or a fish course, Pause, then some more main meal-type items, pause, seconds, pause, desert.